Project-Level Public Information and Outreach Examples

 Effective use of public information and outreach strategies can lead to improved driver and worker safety, less traffic delay, and reduced driver frustration.
 The Work Zone Safety and Mobility Rule requires that public information and outreach strategies be included in Transportation Management Plans (TMPs) for significant projects.

-- I-295 Project Web Site
+- Web Sites

 I-405 Full Closure - Los Angeles, California Example

 Both directions of a 10-mile stretch of the I-405 Freeway in West Los Angeles were fully closed the weekend of July 16-17, 2011 for 53 consecutive hours to demolish the Mulholland Drive Bridge.
 This freeway segment has very high average daily traffic and is regularly one of the top-10 freeway bottlenecks in the U.S. Officials warned motorists to plan ahead, stay home, or avoid the area.
-The Los Angeles Police Department, Los Angeles Fire Department, California Highway Patrol, Los Angeles Department of Transportation, Metro and Caltrans conducted extensive public outreach to warn motorists far in advance of the closure.
+The Los Angeles Police Department, Los Angeles Fire Department, California Highway Patrol, Los Angeles Department of Transportation, Metro, and Caltrans conducted extensive public outreach to warn motorists far in advance of the closure.
 Outreach efforts included public service announcements in English and Spanish starring celebrities, Twitter messages from celebrities, numerous news releases and fact sheets, and a count-down clock that other organizations could post to their web sites.
 In addition, JetBlue Airlines created a special flight route between Burbank and Long Beach and offered $4 flights for the weekend to help the public get around without driving.
 The closure did not have the catastrophic effect that was anticipated and many believe it is due to the intense use of social media and other public outreach strategies to warn motorists far in advance of the closure.
-Officials plan to use similar strategies for a second, similar closure in 2012.
+Officials successfully used similar strategies for a second closure in September 2012.

 - I-405 Project Web Site